daw538/hirosplacement/week4.md

-Good news from week 4!
-Considering the past 3 weeks of the summer placement, this week has been both luckier and busier.
+After three weeks of things not quite going to plan, it seems that good fortune has finally fallen upon us in the fourth week; which in turn allowed us to start undertaking proper data analysis.

-At the end of week 3, we have collected some sunlight in order to calculate radial velocity.
-We spent most of the week 4 by analysing the useful solar data and to get the solar spectra out of them.
-Since our first set of data collection turned out to be noisy, we were not able to see some of the absorption lines (e.g Sodium at ~589nm) on the constructed spectra.
-Hence, we went to collect some more sunlight for a short time in order to check we can get less noisy data this time.
-The second data set collected was much better than the first one.
-The constructed spectra was broader and showing the absorption lines much more clearly than the first spectra.
+Previously, at the end of week 3, we had collected some data directly from sunlight in order to extract a clear solar spectrum, with the aim of calculating the radial velocity shift visible from our location.
+Unforunately, since our first set of data collection turned out to be noisy and often saturated, we were not able to see the absorption lines (e.g Sodium at ~589nm) clearly on the constructed spectrum.
+Hence, we made a second attempt to obtain data, which despite being on a cloudier day,  was much better than the first one.
+The absorption lines appeared much more clearly than in the spectrum from our first attempt.
 You can see pictures below for comparison.

 <br/><br/>
 <img src=https://github.com/daw538/hirosplacement/blob/master/Week%204/scatter1n.png width="430" height="252" >
 <img src=https://github.com/daw538/hirosplacement/blob/master/Week%204/scatter1.png width="430" height="255">